SirRob1997/NewSQL/README.md

-# NewSQL
+# Publications
-This repository contains my whitepaper about Open Source NewSQL Databases
+This repository contains some of my whitepapers and presentations.

+For further whitepapers, please contact me directly, because they are published under a nda.